pkemkes/ctf-writeups/cccamp23/cybercrime/README.md

 Here, `activation_code` is the directly provided by the user via the `data` field in the body of the POST request.
 So, assuming `activation_code` is a string, this check always creates a random integer between 0000 and 9999 and checks whether that is contained in that string given by the user.
 I repeat, "**is contained in**".
 That means we could provide a string that contains all possible integers.
 That check would always be true.
 Even better: We are not limited to strings.
 JSON allows us to provide a list, which works as well.

 One could think they could also brute-force that random number, because it is very small.
-That 20 second delay though prevents that.
+That 20 second delay prevents that though.
 The author even hints to that with a comment.

-Using this, we can actually create an account.
+Using a list of activation codes this, we can actually create an account.
 Let's do that in a script, just to keep up with note of what we are doing:

 ```python
 import requests